fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 **Formative Assessment**: takes place throughout the module through discussion and feedback from peers and your tutor on your work-in-progress.
 It does not contribute to the final mark of the module but instead supports the development of learning and prepares for summative assessment.
 Formative assessment will help you to identify what is good in your work and how to improve your work.
 Formative assessment is typically but not exclusively linked to the learning outcomes of the module.

 **Summative Assessment**: takes place at the end of the module.
-During summative assessment your tutor will formally assess the work you have submited.
+During summative assessment your tutor will formally assess the work you have submitted.

 ### Tasks